Ranked #1 Children's Hospital by U.S. News & World Report

 If your child sees specialists outside of Boston Children's Hospital or if you are transferring care to Boston Children's Hospital you will need to have outside records sent to CCS clinic prior to your child's appointment.
 Please have the last note from each specialist who follows your child (outside of BCH) faxed to CCS Clinic.
 Our fax number is 617-730-0621.

-Your CCS appointment:
+Your First CCS appointment:

 The appointment will last about an hour.
 We ask that you arrive 15 minutes early so we can obtain your child's vital signs, height and weight, and also review your child's medications.
 We ask that you bring a list of your child's medications with you to this appointment.
 This list should include the dose, and how often the medication is given.

 Our providers will often recommend a child be seen by other specialists at BCH.
 You can choose to have our scheduling service set up appointments for you, or we can give you the phone numbers to the other clinics and you can call to set these appointments up yourself.
 If you choose to have our schedulers set up appointments for you, please let the provider know if there are any days or times that you are unable to come.
-Our schedulers try to coordinate appointments when possible, however for a variety of reasons this is often not possible.
+Our schedulers try to coordinate appointments when possible, however for a variety of reasons this may not be possible.
 When appointments are set up, a letter will be mailed to you with this information.

 Talk to your primary care physician for a referral, or call 617-355-6162 to speak to a Complex Care Service professional.